 If you want to receive the monthly HCTC, you must fill out the registration form and send it and any supporting documents to the HCTC Program.
 Once you are enrolled in the HCTC Program, you will receive a monthly invoice stating the amount you must pay to the program and the due date.

-If you receive a monthly HCTC, you will get Form 1099-H, Health Coverage Tax Credit (HCTC) Advance Payments.
-The form shows you the total of your advance payments and for which months payments were made (including months for which retroactive payments were made).
+If you receive a monthly HCTC, you will get Form 1099-H. The form shows you the total of your advance payments and for which months payments were made (including months for which reimbursement credits were paid to you).
 You cannot claim the yearly HCTC for any month for which you received a monthly HCTC.